 - Use your church's small groups for outreach during the holidays.
 Many churches use weekend services to reach new people and then invite them to get involved in small groups as they become more committed.
 Why not reverse things and have Christmas parties in your small groups and use those as opportunities for people to invite friends and neighbors?
 People who like the groups may choose to get involved during the coming year.
 And they may eventually make it to a weekend service.

 - Be creative and try new things.
 Don't settle with doing the same candlelight service year after year.
 Remember, Christmas Eve is prime time.
 Pull out all the bells and whistles.
-Get your most creative people on board and provide a worship experience that will make first time visitors want to return in 2012.
+Get your most creative people on board and provide a worship experience that will make first time visitors want to return in the new year!

 What does your church do during Advent and Christmas that encourages growth in the months ahead?